The MCC report gives a thorough overview of all of your accounts.

 The possibilities here are quite numerous, so if you need more help or ideas on what you can do here, go to our Custom Notifications page for a more thorough explanation with examples.

-Select your account in the next (Account) drop-down menu.
-Then, with the Client Accounts drop-down you have three options: Only Selected Accounts, All Accounts Except Selected, and Only Accounts With Label.
+Select your account in the next drop-down menu.
+Then, with the Client Accounts drop-down you have three options: All Accounts Except Selected, Only Selected Accounts, and Only Accounts With Label.

-With the first option you must manually select which accounts you would like to apply the report to.
-The second option automatically selects all accounts associated with your Google Ads account, and then you must select the accounts you don’t want to apply the MCC report to.
+The first option automatically selects all accounts associated with your AdWords account, and then you must select the accounts you don’t want to apply the MCC report to.
+With the second option you must manually select which accounts you would like to apply the report to.
 With both of these options there is a search bar where you can search for accounts or labels by name, and then manually add or remove accounts individually.

-With Only Accounts With Label, you must have a label attached to your accounts in Google Ads (see top for information on how to add account labels in Google Ads) in order to use this option.
+With Only Accounts With Label, you must have a label attached to your accounts in AdWords (see top for information on how to add account labels in AdWords) in order to use this option.
 If you have a label or multiple labels, you can easily apply the MCC report to all accounts with that label.
-The benefit of this is that when you add or remove accounts in Google Ads, if you keep the labels updated, your MCC report will automatically include all active accounts with the selected label.
+The benefit of this is that when you add or remove accounts in AdWords, if you keep the labels updated, your MCC report will automatically include all active accounts with the selected label.

 If you would like to save and share your MCC report setup, or if you would like to use someone else’s, you can easily download and upload the parameters using the options at the bottom of the report.